 Who do I tell?

-The first person you should report your suspicion or allegation to is Walmley Cricket and Sports Club’s Welfare Officer.
-If for any reason you cannot, or do not wish to report the matter to the Club Welfare Officer, you should refer to the County Welfare Officer for the specific sport.
+The first person you should report your suspicion or allegation to is Walmley Cricket and Sports Club’s Safeguarding Team.
+If for any reason you cannot, or do not wish to report the matter to the Club Welfare Team, you should refer to the Welfare Procedure for the specific sport.

 Alternatively you can also contact Public Concern at Work on 020 7404 6609 or email@example.com